differentpla-net/differentpla-net.github.io/_posts/2022/2022-11-22-replacing-rabbitmq-with-nginx.md

 That required a web server in the agent server that could route the request to the customer's code.
 We used [cowboy](https://github.com/ninenines/cowboy/).

-Once I'd got that spiked out (I recall that it took my roughly an afternoon), I tossed it over the wall for the DevOps guys to harden.
+Once I'd got that spiked out (I recall that it took me roughly an afternoon), I tossed it over the wall for the DevOps guys to harden.

 This solution has several advantages over the RabbitMQ-based request/response scheme: